Turn Hours Into Minutes

-Point DataForge at a source and a target using connection strings you already have — throughput numbers in under 30 minutes.
+Point DataForge at a source and a target using connection strings you already have — measured results in under 30 minutes.
 Single binary download (~15 MB) · Read access to source · Write access to target · Nothing else required · Nothing stored in transit

 Take the 30-Minute Challenge →